kusnier/dotfiles/home/vim/README.md

 * `A-]` - Open the definition in a vertical split
 * `C-Left_MouseClick` - Go to definition
 * `C-Right_MouseClick` - Jump back from definition
-* `:tselelect` - lists the tags that match its argument or keyword under the cursor
+* `:tselect` - lists the tags that match its argument or keyword under the cursor
 * `:stselect` - like :tselect but in a split
 * `:tnext`, `:tprevious`, `:tfirst` and `:tlast` jump through the tag occurrences